SnickerdoodleLabs/protocol/packages/erc7529/README.md

 // get an Ethers signer object if you are going to be writing new domains const myEthersSigner = myEthersProvider.getSigner();

-// write domains to a contract if you have write permissions const myContractAddress = EVMContractAddress("0x...");
+// get an object handle on your contract const myContractAddress = EVMContractAddress("0x...");
 const myERC7529Contract = new ERC7529Contract(myEthersSigner, myContractAddress);

-await myERC7529Contract.addDomain("example.com");
+// write domains to a contract if you have write permissions await myERC7529Contract.addDomain("example.com");
 await myERC7529Contract.removeDomain("example.com");